bknguyen11/bknguyen11/_pages/about.md

   - /about.html
 ---

 My name is Bao-Khanh Nguyen.
-I am a PhD student in Mathematics and Statistics supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) and [Dr. Cecilia Balocchi](https://cecilia-balocchi.owlstown.net) at the University of Edinburgh (U.K.), financially supported by the School of Mathematics (University of Edinburgh).
+I am a PhD student in Mathematics and Statistics supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) and [Dr. Cecilia Balocchi](https://cecilia-balocchi.owlstown.net) at the School of Mathematics, University of Edinburgh (U.K.).
 My research focuses on Bayesian Machine Learning and Probabilistic AI, developing more scalable and computationally efficient statistical algorithms to analyse high-dimensional data.

 I am currently working on Bayesian clustering for satellite images to improve limitations of existing clustering methods by allowing spatial correlation and distribution shift and provide a general-purpose, and more scalable for high-dimensional images.
 I also work on Bayesian Neural Network, where I study the posterior concentration rate and Bayesian asymptotic statistics.